Is an advance reservation required?

 How does this affect my Membership?

-Members are not charged a service fee for advance timed-entry reservations.
+Members are not charged a service fee for IMAX and special exhibit ticket purchases.
 For more information about Member opportunities and benefits, please visit our Membership page or contact the Membership Office at firstname.lastname@example.org or (213) 744-7504.
 We thank our Members for their vital support of our mission to inspire science learning in everyone!

 Can I store luggage or items?